sass/sass/proposal/module-system.changes.md

   [the CSS Imports proposal]: ../accepted/css-imports.md

-* Add "Context-independent modules" as a non-goal.
+* Add "Context-independent modules" and "Increased strictness" as non-goals.

 * Add a couple FAQs.